TheAcharya/MarkerData-Website/docs/User Guide/General.md

 By [!badge text="Default"] Marker Data will always look for accompanying movie file (`.mov` or `.mp4`) in directory where the `.fcpxmld` or `.fcpxml` resides.
 Activating the No Media option allows **Marker Data** to circumvent the inclusion of the movie file during processing.

-This alternative is applicable in situations wherein:
+This option is applicable in situations wherein:

 - You do not require exporting a movie file.
 - You do not require extraction of images.